 If the Responding Party is not a member of the campus community or if they withdraw or leave during the process, the Title IX Coordinator or designee will determine whether the case should be dismissed or whether it should continue to be pursued in the absence of the Responding Party.
 Decisions on whether to dismiss a case in these instances will be considered carefully.
 The Title IX Coordinator or designee will assess the effect that nonparticipation by the Responding Party may have on the availability of evidence and the ability to pursue the resolution process fairly and effectively.
-If the Title IX Coordinator or designee determines that the case should be dismissed, the Title IX Coordinator or designee will still offer Supportive Measures to the Complainant as appropriate.
+If the Title IX Coordinator or designee will still offer Supportive Measures to the Complainant as appropriate.